Lorin Morgan-Richards: The Goodbye Family

-Producer and Director
+Producer, Director, Animator

-Richards has produced and directed several documentaries relating to the American Frontier experience and Welsh American stories.
-In fiction, Richards created The Goodbye Family: The Animated Series, based on his Weird West characters, which has received such accolades as one of the top ten best animated TV series in 2022 by New York Magazine.
+Morgan-Richards has produced and directed several documentaries relating to the American Frontier experience and Welsh American stories.
+In fiction, Morgan-Richards created The Goodbye Family: The Animated Series, based on his Weird West characters, which has received such accolades as one of the top ten best animated TV series in 2022 by New York Magazine.
+He has also created several animated short films.

+Poor Poor Eldon

+On August 21, 2024, Morgan-Richards privately screened his first animated short film, Poor Poor Eldon, at the J. Paul Getty Museum during the Getty Underground show.
+The film was later selected and publicly premiered on April 1, 2025, at the Beverly Hills Film Festival.
+As with his other projects, Morgan-Richards took on the roles of producer, director, and animator for the film.
+Poor Poor Eldon features a score composed and performed by Joshua Kovarik and Textbeak, choreography by Berlin Richards, and voice performances by Nick Gligor and Nana Grace.

+In an interview, the choreographer discusses the film's synopsis as it depicts a struggle between light and darkness, seen through the perspective of Eldon, the antagonist, who attempts to mitigate the devastation of war surrounding him.

+The Decline and Fall of Holly Dew and Walter Melon

+Morgan-Richards announced he is working on a second short film called The Decline and Fall of Holly Dew and Walter Melon.
+The soundtrack will be scored by Textbeak and Joshua Kovarik.

 A Raven Above Press

-A Raven Above Press was founded in 2009 by Richards with a focus on printing his illustrated stories and promoting other authors and illustrators of Celtic and Native American origin.
+A Raven Above Press was founded in 2009 by Morgan-Richards with a focus on printing his illustrated stories and promoting other authors and illustrators of Celtic and Native American origin.
 The press also became a catalyst for producing cultural events and art exhibits.
 Notably, the Los Angeles St. David's Day Festival.
 On August 1, 2013, Celtic Family Magazine hit the newsstands with a release party in Cardiff, Wales.
-Richards was the founder and publisher of Celtic Family Magazine from its inception in 2013 to its hiatus in 2017.
+Morgan-Richards was the founder and publisher of Celtic Family Magazine from its inception in 2013 to its hiatus in 2017.

 The logo for A Raven Above Press displays a raven atop a bending cypress tree.
-Model Wednesday Mourning appeared in the main ad for A Raven Above Press, as well as Richards daughter Berlin in her traditional Welsh dress.
+Model Wednesday Mourning appeared in the main ad for A Raven Above Press, as well as Morgan-Richards daughter Berlin in her traditional Welsh dress.

-Richards would produce a book for every Welsh event he curated through A Raven Above Press.
+Morgan-Richards would produce a book for every Welsh event he curated through A Raven Above Press.
 Outside of including his own illustration, these books often had American and Welsh artists depict the subject matter.
 Notable artists involved were Jen Delyth, Ruth Jên, Siobhan Owen, Monica Richards, Nichola and Sarah Hope, and Nathan Wyburn to name a few.
 The following is a list of these books: